-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Imnact Risk Evaluation SRP.RR.16 Risk cause Population growth in Midlothian over the next 10 - 15 years will see Midlothian become the fastest growing Council in Scotland 0-15 population increase, projected at 20% and 75+ population increase projected to increased by 100% between 2014 and 2039.
-Risk event Failure to resource and plan for these rises will significantly impact the Councils ability to fulfil its statutory obligations in Social Care; Director of Education; Chief Executive; Executive Director Place; Joan Tranent Local development plan and supplementary guidance on developer contributions.
-Services planning future service provision on the basis of anticipated service demands The change programme Learning Estate Strategy Capital Plan Prioritisation Strategic Housing Investment Strategy Rent Review Strategy Joint needs assessment used to develop - IJB Strategic Plan 4 4 relation to these groups.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.16 Risk cause Population growth in Midlothian over the next 10 - 15 years will see Midlothian become the fastest growing Council in Scotland 0-15 population increase, projected at 20% and 75+ population increase projected to increase by 100% between 2014 and 2039.
+Risk event Failure to resource and plan for these rises will significantly Director of Education; Chief Executive; Executive Local development plan and supplementary guidance on developer contributions.
+Services planning future service provision on the basis of anticipated service demands The change programme Learning Estate Strategy Capital Plan Prioritisation Strategic Housing Investment Strategy Rent Review Strategy 4 4 impact the Councils ability to fulfil its statutory obligations in relation to these groups.
 Risk effect Inadequate capacity within the school estate to cope with the projected increase in pupil numbers.
 In sufficient provision to support an aging population placing costly inefficiencies on other parts of the care sector.
 General population increase placing additional demand on infrastructure including GP services.
 Increased pressure on infrastructure, services e.g. waste collection and growth of road network as new development roads are adopted.
-9. Capital Plan and Asset Management Board will scrutinise and challenge slippage on capital programmes recognising that slippage can have an adverse impact on financial sustainability and also the delivery on assets required to support capital growth.
-10. City Deal provides the opportunity to support inclusive growth. --- --- -- -- --
+8. Joint needs assessment used to develop - IJB Strategic Plan 9.
+Capital Plan and Asset Management Board will scrutinise and challenge slippage on capital programmes recognising that slippage can have an adverse impact on financial sustainability and also the delivery on assets required to support capital growth.
+10. City Deal provides the opportunity to support inclusive growth. -- -- -- -- --

-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.16.0 1 Capital Programme Meet statutory requirements.
-Director of Education; Executive Director Place 31-Aug-2023 SRP.RA.16.0 2 Capital Plan reprioritisation Q3 22/23: In light of rising costs through inflationary impacts, EU Exit and post pandemic economic shifts, work is ongoing to review the current capital plan and reprioritise the programme.
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.16.0 Capital Programme was 22/23: Capital Plan prioritisation also includes Learning Estate Strategy expanded to Director of Education; Executive Director Place 31-Aug-2023 SRP.RA.16.0 2 Capital Plan reprioritisation Q3 22/23: In light of rising costs through inflationary impacts, EU Exit and post pandemic economic shifts, work is ongoing to review the current capital plan and reprioritise the programme.
 This will be reported to Council in Q4 22/23 for review and approval.
 Executive Director Place, Executive Director Children, Young People and Partnerships, Chief Finance Officer, Head of Development